Our Services

 Most users see subtle improvements in skin tone after 4–6 weeks and feel relief in minor aches within days.
 However:

-For persistent or severe symptoms, it's important to get professional guidance—try using a Medically approved LLM Symptom Checker Chat Bot to help understand what you're experiencing and whether you should see a doctor.
+For persistent or severe symptoms, it's important to get professional guidance—if you're unsure about what you're experiencing, try this free AI symptom checker to help determine whether you should see a doctor.

 With thoughtful selection and consistent use, you can harness the power of red light therapy without overspending.
 Remember: